WeidnerJF/WeidnerJF.github.io/index.md

 # Artifact One
-  > Enhancement completed and uploaded

-  ` Artifact One is a graphic engine used to generate and display a 3D objects in a new window `
+  > Artifact One is a graphic engine used to generate and display a 3D objects in a new window
+     `

+     git status:
+        > buffers classes created but not added to main program git commit:
+        > initial enhancments completed

 # Artifact Two
  >  Ehancement completed and uploaded
+    `

+      git status:
+      > security enhancement with user input login

+      git commit:
+      > mongoDB database created
+      > intitial dashboard created

 # narratives:
   > Artifact One narrative uploaded